 Talk about greatest achievements from the perspective of the employer

 As you could probably sense from the sample answers, things you did for your employer sound better than things you achieved yourself, such as promotion, higher salary, employee of a month award, etc.

-Just like with any other interview question, hiring managers are interested primarily in your attitude–and not in the situation you narrate (achievement you talk about).
+Just like with any other interview question, hiring managers are interested primarily in your attitude–and not in the situation you narrate (achievement in life or work you talk about).